 Tomatoes

 Canned tomatoes are best for this zucchini boat recipe.
-We use crushed tomatoes.
-You can also use tomato puree or passata, diced tomatoes, or marinara sauce.
+We use crushed tomatoes, but you can also use tomato puree or passata, diced tomatoes, or marinara sauce.

 Dry herbs

-Italian seasoning is your best bet because it contains a mix of dried herbs that go well with the stuffed zucchini.
+Italian seasoning is your best bet because it contains a mix of dried herbs that complement the stuffed zucchini.

 Substitute dry or fresh basil, thyme, oregano, or other dried herbs for Italian seasoning.